IELP FAQ

 Q. Where should I live?

 A. Houston is a large city, and with that comes safety considerations.
-The area immediately surrounding the University of Houston is a less than desirable area.
+The area immediately surrounding the University of Houston is slowly developing.
 Students are encouraged to find on-campus housing, or to look in Midtown, Uptown, the Heights, Montrose, and Galleria area.
 Consider commuting issues such as public transportation accessibility and parking availability.
 A popular website for finding housing options is HAR.com

 Q. What are the immigration and visa requirements?